-Note: If you cannot connect, see the Chapter 5, "Troubleshooting.
-Also, for problems with accessing network resources, the Windows Client and File and Print Sharing software might not be installed and configured properly on your computers.
+Note: If you cannot connect, see the "Basic Troubleshooting Tips" on page 3-12.
+Also, if you have problems accessing network resources, the Windows Client and File and Print Sharing software might not be installed and configured properly on your computers.
 Please refer to "Preparing Your Computers for TCP/IP Networking" on page C-1.

-Connecting to Another PC in Ad-hoc Mode
+Connecting to Another PC in Ad-Hoc Mode

-The peer-to-peer setting of the WPN111 uses Ad-Hoc mode.
+The computer-to-computer setting of the WPN311 uses Ad-Hoc mode.
 Ad-Hoc mode is an 802.11 networking framework in which devices or computers communicate directly with each other, without the use of an access point.
 For example, this mode is used when two Windows computers are configured with file and print sharing enabled and you want to exchange files directly between them.

-How to Configure an Ad-hoc Mode Profile
+How to Configure an Ad-Hoc Mode Profile

-Note: Ad-hoc mode will not work using DHCP settings.
-Ad-hoc mode requires static IP addresses (such as 192.168.0.1).
-For instructions on setting up static IP addresses on a Windows PC, refer to the PC Networking Tutorial included on the NETGEAR RangeMaxTM Wireless USB 2.0 Adapter WPN111 Resource CD.
+Note: Ad-Hoc mode will not work using DHCP settings.
+Ad-Hoc mode requires either static IP addresses (such as 192.168.0.1) or other appropriate Windows networking configuration parameters such as adding IPX protocol support.
+For instructions on setting up static IP addresses or IPX protocol settings on a Windows PC, refer to the PC Networking Tutorial included on the NETGEAR RangeMaxTM Wireless PCI Adapter WPN311 Resource CD.

-Follow the instructions below to configure an Ad-hoc mode profile.
+Follow the instructions below to configure an Ad-Hoc mode profile.

-1. Run the WPN111 Configuration Utility.
+1. Run the WPN311 Configuration Utility.